 Just bear this in mind the next time you hear a rich old senator like Mitch McConnell go on about the need to reduce entitlements.
 He’s talking about the welfare queen’s entitlements, not the defense contractor’s.
 (Still less those of Amazon CEO Jeff Bezos, whos won a $2.5 billion entitlement last week through corporate tax relief.)
 And he’s taking money from ad men who are paid to make sure we taxpayers never draw a parallel between the two.

-Anyone who has read Orwell’s Animal Farm can recall the animals’ (but really just the pigs’) decision to build a large windmill.
-It would power their barn, reduce their labor and ease their lives.
+Anyone who has read Orwell’s Animal Farm can recall the animals’ (really just the pigs’) decision to build a large windmill to power their barn, reduce their labor and ease their lives.
 They spend the better part of a year putting their excess labor power into building the windmill only to have it collapse in a storm because it is poorly designed.
-Badly demoralized but still undaunted, they pick up the pieces and try again, oblivious to the fact that they’re throwing good money (or its equivalent in labor) after bad.
+Badly demoralized but still undaunted, they pick up the pieces and try again, still without a plan, oblivious to the fact that they’re throwing good money (or its equivalent in labor) after bad.
 Why do they do it?
 Their ruling class has determined they must.
 For the animals to carry their socialist project of liberation through, they must build this technological marvel.
-It is a sacred priority.
+It is a sacred priority, declared by the pigs.

 We also do this in America.
 Our defense and security jobs program is permitted by the people to grab lavish amounts of cash to spend on contract cost overruns and even projects that go nowhere.
 To take just the latest and most glaring example, in June 2017 the F-35 Joint Strike Fighter, built by Lockheed, had reached cost overruns of $406 billion despite having met none of its development targets.
 It was originally scheduled to be fielded in 2008.
 It is still fumbling toward partial capability in late 2018–ten years overdue and counting.